Confederate statue toppled in Washington, DC amid Black Lives Matter rallies | DW | 20.06.2020

 Read more: Trump signs executive order on police reform

-"We just want the world to know what happened here," Greenwood store owner Tony Williams told AFP, also calling Trump's rally "disrespectful."
+"We just want the world to know what happened here," Greenwood store owner Tony Williams told the Agence France-Presse news agency, also calling Trump's rally "disrespectful."

 Juneteenth marks the day — June 19, 1865 — when a Union general arrived in Galveston, Texas and informed slaves that they were free, two and a half years after Abraham Lincoln issued the Emancipation Proclamation, an executive order granting freedom to slaves in the Confederate States.